Not a lot of men know about alum block. But it should be an essential part of any aftershave regimen.

 Since you probably don’t know much about alum, I’ll take this opportunity and explain everything you need to know.

-The main component of alum block is alum which is a natural astringent.
+The main component of the alum block is alum, which is a natural astringent.

 It has a bunch of uses that range from industrial to cosmetic.

 And we’ll focus on the latter for this article.
-Alum is also a major component in styptic pencils that also stops bleeding.
+Alum is also a significant component in styptic pencils that also stops bleeding.